alawal1/ai-job-fit-agent/v2/DESIGN.md

 2. Agent skipping tool → system prompt too loose, tightened to required workflow
 3. Silent exception swallower in _execute_tool wrapper → added [TOOL ERROR] logging
 4. Unescaped `{...}` in prompt template broke .format() → switched to string concat

+## Known limitations

+- **Workday and LinkedIn URLs cannot be fetched programmatically.** These sites render job content via JavaScript and block simple HTTP fetching. `fetch_job_posting` returns empty text for these URLs, and the agent correctly defaults to skip on empty input.
+Planned workaround (UI phase): detect these URL patterns client-side, prompt the user to paste the job description directly, and feed the text straight into `extract_job_signals`, bypassing `fetch_job_posting`.